 This delicious low carb high fat Matcha Smoothie can help you lose weight & abdominal fat.
-The science behind it, the recipe & the nutritional info in this article.
+The science behind it, the recipe & the nutritional info is in this article.

 Green tea is the unfermented leaves of the Camellia sinensis plant and contains a number of biologically active compounds called catechins of which epigallocatechin gallate (EGCG) makes up ~ 30% of the solids in green tea [Kim et al].
 Studies have found that green tea catechins, especially EGCG play a significant role in both weight loss and lower body fat composition.